FAQs: Frequently Asked Questions

 I have a child with special needs.
 How do I determine if the school is providing my child with an appropriate education and services?

 The Individuals with Disabilities Education Act (IDEA) aims to ensure that all children receive a free appropriate public education (FAPE) and special services to assist in meeting their educational needs.
 Under Part B of IDEA, each state and its public agencies must ensure that FAPE is made available to all students with specified disabilities in mandated age ranges, and that the rights and protections of Part B are extended to eligible students and their parents.
-FAPE includes, among other elements, the provision of special education and related services provided at no cost to parents, in conformity with an individualized education program (IEP).
+FAPE includes, among other elements, the provision of special education and related services provided at no cost to parents, in conformity with an individualized education plan (IEP).
 Additional information and assistance can be found at the Center for Parent Information & Resources and the State Department of Special Education.

 What kind of support is available to help people with disabilities gain access to technology?

 All states have assistive technology programs to support consumer-driven, statewide, technology-related assistance for individuals of all ages with disabilities.
 These programs are largely funded by the U.S. Department of Education, under the Assistive Technology Act of 1998.
 For more information visit the Center for Parent Information & Resources.

 Educational programs for children with disabilities and for infants and toddlers and their families are supported through grants to states under Parts B and C of the Individuals with Disabilities Education Act (IDEA).
 The U.S. Department of Education's Office of Special Education Programs (OSEP) monitors those programs to make sure they are administered in ways that are consistent with federal requirements.
 In addition, OSEP has designated customer service specialists and state contacts for each state.
 The staff helps people understand IDEA requirements and access appropriate dispute resolution mechanisms.
 If you need assistance, please contact the OSEP customer service specialist or state contact assigned to your state.